mpeter28/SwordAndSaddle/massCombat.md

 ### The Battle

 As Harold had chosen which army would deploy first, William chose which amy would act first.
 He chose that Harold's army would start with the first turn.
 On turn one, Harold's army did nothing; during the move phase, each of Harold's units took the 'Hold' action for one command point, to avoid having to advance and abandon their defensive position.
 William, for turn one, had his foot archer units I and II 'Volley' upon Harold's units VI and VII.
 VI and VII both used the 'Endure Missiles' reaction in response.
 During his movement phase, William's infantry and cavalry take the 'Hold' action like Harold did, as Willia prefered to soften Harold's forces with arrows first for several turns .
 William's archers take the 'Wait' action for free.
-The state of units at the end of turn one is:
+The state of units at the end of turn one was:

 | Harold's Unit | Command Points | Health | William's Unit | Command Points | Health |
 | --- | --- | --- | --- | --- | --- |